[EVENTS]

 For their exhibition Karin Kihlberg & Reuben Henry have invited the Disembodied Voice research group to show new works and host a series of events.
 The group includes Maia Conran, Patrick Coyle, Karen Di Franco, Kihlberg & Henry, and was formed in 2014 as a format to explore manifestations of the disembodied voice within their own work and in wider culture.
 The disembodied voice, and its often inevitable re-embodiment in objects other than the original speaking body, are variously reflected in the exhibition and its associated events, from the recorded voice in moving image to its traces in written correspondences and archives.

-artists' video screening curated by A- - -Z (Anne Duffau)
+by A- - -Z (Anne Duffau)

 Sunday 10 April 2016 4pm

-Danielle Arnaud invites A- - -Z for a finissage event in
+Danielle Arnaud invites A- - -Z for a finissage

-A- - -Z presents a screening of four artist videos by Laure Prouvost, Zina Saro-Wiwa,
+A- - -Z presents a screening of four artist videos by Laure

-Tai Shani and Jordan Wolfson.
+Prouvost, Zina Saro-Wiwa, Tai Shani and Jordan Wolfson.

-An exploration in a contemporary gothic, a morphic human and a virtual voice
+An exploration in a contemporary gothic, a morphic human and

 Programme: